derekenos/collectionbuilder-sa_draft/README.md

 While there are a number of ways to achieve this (see: [Index Aliases and Zero Downtime](https://www.elastic.co/guide/en/elasticsearch/guide/current/index-aliases.html#index-aliases)), the easiest is to:

-1. Delete the existing index by executing the `delete_es_index` rake task
+1. Delete the existing index by executing the `delete_es_index` rake task.
+See `create_es_index` for how to specify a user profile name if you need to target your production Elasticsearch instance.

 2. Execute the `generate_es_index_settings` and `create_es_index` rake tasks to create a new index using the updated `config-search.csv` configuration